 Let the excitement begin!
 From bad to worse: "True Ghoul Hollywood Story," a mock exposé on the film's monsters in the E!
 True Hollywood Story tradition; seven excrutiating minutes of "delicious" additional scenes (with optional commentary by Raja Gosnell), two music videos (Simple Plan's "Don't Wanna Think About You" and, get this, Big Brovaz's "Thank You (Falletin Me Be Mice Elf Again"), two audiovisual puzzles for the kiddies, a "Triple Threat" making-of documentary hosted by the film's CGI Scooby, and "Dancing Dog," an intimate look at one of the lowest moments in the history of popular culture.
 Not only does this horrendous feature compile all the dancing the hippity-hopping Scooby does in the film, but it also looks to teach us how to "dance just like him"!
 Rounding out the disc are trailers for The Polar Express, Harry Potter and the Prisoner of Azkaban, Aloha Scooby-Doo, and a plug for the film's soundtrack.

-Retards who got a kick out of seeing Shaggy with big tits may want to head straight to the "Dancing Dog" feature, which will teach you how to dance just like Scooby.
+Retards who got a kick out of seeing Shaggy with big breasts may want to head straight to the "Dancing Dog" feature, which will teach you how to dance just like Scooby.